vega/ipyvega/README.md

 ### Conda Forge

-If you use conda, you probably already have the latest versions of the notebook and pandas installed.
+If you use Conda, you probably already have the latest versions of the notebook and pandas installed.
 To install `vega` extension run:

 ```sh
 conda install vega